Learn more about the various types of aid to figure out which ones fit your needs. Visit the Financial Aid One Stop for more information.

-Grants are considered gift aid.
-They are based on demonstrated financial need, and you do not have to pay them back.
-Once you are admitted to BSU and you have completed all the requirements for the financial aid process, you will automatically be considered for federal, state and university grants.
-Learn more about grants.
+Grants do not have to be repaid.
+To qualify an eligible student must be an undergraduate who has not earned a bachelor; or professional degree.
+Once you are admitted to BSU and you have completed all the requirements for the financial aid process, you will automatically be considered for federal, state and university grants based on financial need demonstrated by the FAFSA.

 BSU offers nearly $2.3 million in scholarships every year.
 Over 30% of all new entering students receive scholarships.